bakterian/mqtt-aws-forwarder/README.md

 ```
 ## Configuration
 All of the broker specific data and message formating are to be kept in a seperate js file.
+A "exampleMqttForwarderConfig.js" config file was attached for reference.
+Fill in with your AWS and mqtt browser data.
-Provide a valid config file location and fill connection details.
+Update the config file location in the main mqttFowarder.js file.

 ## How to run
 Open shell or the windows cmd, cd inside and type: